daemonbsd56/nyx/README.md

 		# cp -Rv nyx/sources/* /var/cache/scratchpkg/sources
 		# cp -Rv nyx/ports/{core,extra,git,lxde,wip,xfce4,xorg} /usr/ports

-* Installing base system. (baseinstall is a script provided by scratchpkg)
+* Installing base system (baseinstall is a script provided by scratchpkg).
+You can replace `lfs-bootscripts` to `rc-init` for init choice.

-		# baseinstall

-* Install an init to system.
 Currently rc-init (bsd-init style) and lfs-bootscripts (init provided by LFS) is available.
 Run `scratch -s rcinit` to search available daemon for rc-init, `scratch -s lfsbootscripts` to search available daemon for lfs-bootscripts.

-		# scratch -i -p rc-init
+		# baseinstall --init lfs-bootscripts

 * Exit chroot and remove temporary toolchain. (removing the temporary toolchain is considered mandatory because next chroot script will depend on it.
 You may naturally still tar it into a file and copy it somewhere else).